buttonsrtoys/mvvm_plus/README.md

 final someText = listenTo<MyWidgetViewModel>(listener: myListener).someText;
 ```

-If you want to rebuild your View after your custom listener finishes, just call `buildView` within
+If you want to rebuild your ViewWidget after your custom listener finishes, just call `buildView` within
 your listener:

 ```dart